owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 Creating a New Share
 --------------------

-When you create a new WND share you need: the login credentials for the share, the server address, the share name, and the folder you want to connect to.
+When you create a new WND share you need: the login credentials for the share, the server address, the share name, and the folder you want to connect to. **Consider all the parameters as case-sensitive**.
+Although some parts of the app might work fine regardless of the case, other parts might have problems if the case isn't respected.

 1. Enter the ownCloud mount point for your new WND share.
 This must not be an existing folder.
 2. Then select your authentication method; See  :doc:`enterprise_only_auth` for complete information on the five available authentication methods.